ismail-codar/IFC-GraphRAG-System/ifc_knowledge_graph/docs/implementation_plan.md

 5. Complete processor that coordinates the parsing and database loading operations
 6. Command-line interface for executing the conversion process
 7. TopologicAnalyzer class with functionality to convert IFC geometry to TopologicPy entities
 8. Performance monitoring for database operations and data loading
+9. Parallel processing for improved performance with multi-threading